 Just lay down and give up.
 You’re no help.

 “I can do 4-6.”

 You are probably in the way and are making it harder for the pros to do their job.

 If you are absolutely diligent about spacial awareness, always on alert for danger, can anticipate and react to changing scenarios, act on your gut instinct/spidey sense – if all that works out just perfectly AND you kind of get to direct your own script here… well then I’d say there’s a 50/50 chance you survive.
 But…the idea was to avoid a fight.
 You are going to have to fight.
 I hope you’ve trained.
 If you haven’t, send me an email, and I’ll get you in touch with some of the best!

 You nailed it!

-Great – that’s a minimum – Keep living buddy!
-See you in TEOTWASKI aftermath!
+Great!
+That’s a minimum.
+Keep living buddy!
+I’ll see you in TEOTWASKI aftermath!